Xilinx/Alveo-Cards/master/debugging/_sources/docs/sc-troubleshooting.md.txt

 - - -

-### The SC Version Displayed Under `Flashable partition running on FPGA` and `Flashable partitions installed in system` Do Not Match.
+### The SC version displayed under `Flashable partition running on FPGA` and `Flashable partitions installed in system` do not match

 If `xbmgmt flash --scan` command returns different SC version displayed under  `Flashable partition running on FPGA`, and `Flashable partitions installed in system` sections as shown below, the card has not been flashed to the SC version used by in the system.
 Both need to use the same SC version.